-This curriculum of training in Immunology was developed in 2012 and undergoes an annual review by Dr Niall Conlon, National Specialty Directors, Dr Ann O'Shaughnessy, Head of Postgraduate Training and Education, and by the Immunology Training Committee.
+This curriculum of training in Immunology (Clinical and Laboratory) was developed in 2012 and undergoes an annual review by Dr Niall Conlon, National Specialty Director, Dr Ann O'Shaughnessy, Head of Education, and by the Immunology (Clinical and Laboratory) Training Committee.
 The curriculum is approved by the Faculty of Pathology.

-Version Date Published Last Edited By Version Comments 11.0 01 July 2022 Keith Farrington Changes to form names
+Version Date Published Last Edited By Version Comments 11.0 01 July 2023 Keith Farrington No changes